will-io/swe432-servlet/README.md

 ## 4. Create a Heroku app

-Go to https://dashboard.heroku.com/apps: click on "New" > "Create New App", provide a name to it, and click on "create app".
+Go to https://dashboard.heroku.com/apps: click on "New" > "Create New App", give it a name, and click on "create app".

 ## 5. Link repo and deploy

 Once in your Heroku app web page, select the "deploy" tab:

- a. set the deploy method to "Github".
+ a. set the deploy method to "Github"

- b. authorize Heroku to access your GitHub repositories.
+ b. authorize Heroku to access your GitHub repositories

- c. select the recently created one.
+ c. select the recently created one

- d. click on "connect".
+ d. click on "connect"

- e. activate automatic deploys.
+ e. activate automatic deploys

- f. click on deploy the "master" branch (only this time so you can see the changes immediately).
+ f. click on deploy the "master" branch (only this time so you can see the changes immediately)

  g.
-Once your deploy is processed, click on "View".
+Once your deploy is processed, click on "View"

 ## Updating your repo and redeploying